 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Caro Both plans have a goal common to end homelessness in Lake County using the Continuum of Care Housing First Approach.
+Continuum of Care Both plans have a goal common to end homelessness in Lake County using the Housing First Approach.